Wasserstein Flow Matching: Generative modeling over families of distributions: Introduction

-The \emph{Wasserstein geometry}, a canonical geometry over distributions, does not easily fit into any of these existing frameworks and has not been successfully adapted for flow matching.
-This geometry is useful, for example, in computational graphics where collections of 3D shapes are represented as empirical distributions (point-clouds).
+However, modern data can exhibit a richer structure in which the samples themselves are distributions.
+In computational graphics, 3D models are shape distributions observed through point-clouds.
 Likewise, recent developments in single-cell genomics analysis have demonstrated that gene-expression profiles from groups of cells aggregated via their mean and covariance can capture cellular microenvironments or highlight fine-grain clusters \citep{haviv2024covariance, persad2023seacells}.
-For both point-cloud and Gaussian settings, it is natural to search for a unified generative model that respects the underlying geometry of the data, namely, treating each sample as itself a probability distribution.
+For both general distributions and Gaussian settings, it is natural to search for a unified generative model that respects the underlying geometry of the data.

-\paragraph{Contributions.} We introduce \emph{Wasserstein Flow Matching} (WFM), a principled extension of the FM framework lifted to the space of probability distributions.
-As illustrated in \cref{fig:overview}, a single point in our source and target datasets is itself a distribution (e.g., a single discrete measure or a single Gaussian), and our aim is to learn vector fields acting on the space of probability distributions and match the optimal transport map, which is the geodesic in Wasserstein space.
+\paragraph{Contributions.} To this end, we introduce \textit{Wasserstein Flow Matching} (WFM), a principled extension of the FM framework lifted to the space of probability distributions.
+As illustrated in \cref{fig:overview}, a single point in our source and target datasets is itself a distribution.
+These distributions are either represented analytically as Gaussians or realized through point-cloud samples.
+Our aim is to learn vector fields acting on the space of probability distributions and match the optimal transport map, which is the geodesic in Wasserstein space.
 WFM is an instantiation of Riemannian FM ~\citep{chen2023riemannian}, where we train a neural model to learn a continuous normalizing flow (CNF) between distributions over distributions. \looseness-1

-\end{minipage} {\emph{{Left:}} Table contrasting FM methods over $\R^d$, general manifolds $\cM$, categorical and Dirichlet distributions on the $d$-simplex $\Delta_d$, and finally, our approach, FM problems defined over $\cP(\R^d)$. \emph{{Right:}} WFM overview, which learns flows over distributions over distributions.} \end{figure}